Donald McLeary: Career

-From 2006 to 2007, Donald played school teacher Mickey John in popular children's television programme Me Too!, which aired on CBeebies.
+From 2006 to 2008, McLeary played school teacher Mickey John in popular children's television programme Me Too!, which aired on CBeebies.
 He is titled as Donald Cameron in the cast list.

-Donald has starred and co-written Scottish comedy podcast Fags, Mags and Bags since 2007, airing on BBC Radio 4 and BBC Sounds.
+McLeary has starred and co-written Radio 4 comedy Fags, Mags and Bags since 2007, airing on BBC Radio 4 and BBC Sounds.
 He plays the part of Dave Legg.

 Donald has also provided material for Scottish comedy Chewin' the Fat.

 In 2018, he wrote an audiobook for Doctor Who, titled "Donald's River Song audio, Kings of Infinite Space".

-In 2018, Donald received a Writers Guild Award in November 2008 for Radio Comedy of the Year.
+In 2008, McLeary received a Writers Guild Award in for Radio Comedy of the Year.